 In photo: MLA, Dave Quest, MLA, Cathy Olsen, Councillor Peter Wlodarczak, Minister Ric McIver (MLA), Councillor Jason Gariepy, Councillor Brian Botterill, Mayor Linda Osinchuk and Minister Tim Uppal (MP)

 Bethel Transit Terminal Roadwork

 Associated with the building of the new Bethel Transit Terminal are updates to the current road infrastructure in order to accommodate the increased traffic.
-The following intersection construction improvements will be completed this year, the anticipated start is June 2013.
+The following intersection construction improvements will be completed this year.

 Broadway Boulevard and Bethel Drive intersection

 - Installation of traffic signals.